 4. Go wild

 If you really want to get away from it all, you can’t do any better than St. Joseph Peninsula State Park’s 1,900-acre wilderness preserve.
-It boasts 119 family camp sites, youth group camping and primitive camping, as well as hiking on its two nature trails.
+It boasts idyllic beaches, plus hiking on its two nature trails.
 A permit is required to access the wilderness area and nature trail.

 5. Indulge in seafood